Song Review- Katie Knipp – “Santa Cruz Blues” off the upcoming album Live at Theater 5150

 Well, when you review a remix of a song (this one is off her 2024 album Me) you have to say which one you like better…right?
 So you have that to look forward to later anyway 🙂

-It is no secret that I (and plenty of other people judging from the recognition and awards she has received) know that Knipp is a fantastic musician and one of the rising but still under-appreciated musicians in the blues music scene today.
+It is no secret that I (and plenty of other people judging from the recognition and awards she has received) know that Knipp is a fantastic musician and one of the rising but still under-appreciated talents in the blues music scene today.
 Just as a personal observation, I receive a lot of comm from musicians and hers always comes across as very sincere, heartfelt and “on the cuff’ – meaning that she comes across as real and authentic.

 When Me was released I was impressed with the depth and layers of the songs on that record and my favorite track was Outlaw Doc which is reviewed here:

-“Go” was a strong track also off that album with an interesting spoken word opening over piano and some very pointed lyrics.
+“Go” was also a strong track off that album with an interesting spoken word opening over piano and some very pointed lyrics.
 It has a nice, slow bluesy groove running through it and comes across as a pensive reflection on complicated relationships.
 This electro-funk remix keeps a soft opening with a slow drum-driven and punchy bass tempo with Knipp’s vocals riding right along the top of the rhythm.
 The guitar solo around the 3:00 mark and gospel-style chorus that follows are great moments that fill out this song and really make it noteworthy.
 This version seems more personal than the one on Me…and yes, I like it more than the original.

 You can check out more of the music and information on the Bandcamp page https://katieknipp.bandcamp.com